-I have never made my lack of emotional support as a child an issue because I was self-sufficient, I got by.
-But it’s because of the lack of support that I know how important it is to have and be a support.
+I have never made my lack of emotional support as a child an issue, because in my mind I was self-sufficient, I got by.
+But it is because of my lack of support that I know how important it is to have support and be a support to others.

-Although support is a fundamental need, it becomes much harder to maintain when one person is dealing with physical or emotional issues and the other needs to understand and act as a support.
+Although support is a fundamental need for us all, it becomes much harder to maintain when one person is dealing with physical or emotional issues and the other must understand and act as a support.

 My suggestions below may help:

-- Take an interest but try not to criticise;
+- Take an interest and try not to criticise;

 - Listen to hear, not just to answer;

-- Don’t make your opinion bigger than the person you’re trying to help;
+- Don’t make your opinion bigger than the person’s you’re trying to help;

 - Be conciliatory even if you don’t agree;

 - It’s not for you to decide what others should do, they must make their own decisions;

 - Body language is important.
 Be careful not to show how you feel, even if you don’t agree;

-Support should always be given in a caring and nurturing way, so that that the other person doesn’t feel compromised.
+Support should always be given in a caring and nurturing way, so that others don’t feel compromised.
 It is an important part of the infrastructure that makes up a loving and caring family.